 Levy

-The purpose of a levy is to allow the IRS or a debt collector to garnish wages from a debtor who has not paid their outstanding balance.
-This is usually the last resort for creditors, as they have to alert their debtors with at least 30 days’ notice that they plan to collect their debt by enacting a levy.
+The purpose of a levy is to allow the IRS or a debt collector to withhold wages from someone who has not paid their outstanding balance.
+This is usually the last resort for creditors, as they must give their debtors at least 30 days’ notice that they plan to collect their debt by enacting a levy.

 When a levy is enacted, the debtor’s financial account will be frozen by the creditor.
-This means the debtor cannot make any withdrawals to their account for a certain period.
-During that time frame, the creditor will collect capital from the financial account to cover the outstanding debt.
+This means the debtor can't make any withdrawals from their account for a certain period.
+During that time frame, the creditor will collect from the account to cover the outstanding debt.

-Until the full debt is covered, any money that the debtor deposits into the account will be taken by the creditor to pay the debt.
-Once the debt is finally paid in full, the creditor will unfreeze the financial account.
+Until the full debt is payed, any money that the debtor deposits into the account will be taken by the creditor to pay the debt.
+Once the debt is paid in full, the creditor will unfreeze the financial account.

 In some cases, a court may decide to allow creditors to levy physical belongings.
 In this case, the creditor can take personal possessions and appraise their worth to absolve the debt.
 However, this is quite rare.

-An IRS levy is a means for the IRS to collect money from individuals who have not paid what they owe on their taxes.
+An IRS levy allows the IRS to collect money from individuals who haven't paid what they owe on their taxes.

 The IRS will seize assets from the taxpayer through any of the following channels: